ACP Program Information

 • PCL2200Y: Major Research Project

-Elective Course (0.5 FCE) from the list below:
+Elective Course (0.5 FCE):

 • PCL1101H: Technology, Techniques and Translation in Pharmacology & Toxicology